English as a Medium of Instruction (EMI) & Lehrwerkstatt

 Do you feel you have a foreign accent when you speak English, one that possibly detracts from your professional image when delivering presentations, participating in meetings, and teaching in English?
 Would you be interested in fine-tuning your accent so that it matches your high level of English?
 If so, this workshop offers an opportunity for Ph.D. students, post-docs and lecturers to polish their pronunciation.

-Germany - A short trip to cultural understanding and simple every day German (in-presence)
+Germany - A short trip to cultural understanding and simple every day German

 When living in a foreign country, we are often challenged by situations in everyday life that we sometimes find hard to grasp or to understand.
 These so-called critical incidents are part of our intercultural experience.
 In this course we will have a look at some cultural theories and approaches in order to acquire a set of tools for helping us in these “critical incident situations”.
 We will also discuss the aspect of stereotypes and clichés and have a quick glance at some basic aspects relating to the geography, history and institutions of Germany.